 CALL NOW 859-371-9393

 Are you looking for a career where you can truly make a difference and have a positive impact on people’s lives?
-If you care about the well-being of others and are passionate about helping them; if you are detail oriented and observant, then becoming a Registered Nurse (RN) might be right for you.
+If you care about the well-being of others and are passionate about helping them, then becoming a Registered Nurse (RN) might be right for you.

 (associate degree program)

 Employment of Registered Nurses is projected to grow 6% from 2021 to 2031†